luizbafilho/translatarr/README.md

 ## Features

-- 🎬 Monitors multiple directories for new video files
+- 🎬 Monitors multiple directories and their subdirectories for new video files
 - 📥 Extracts embedded subtitles from MKV and MP4 files
 - 🔍 Identifies subtitle language and processes only English subtitles
 - 🔄 Maintains subtitle formatting and timing